google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Modify the move methods

-Add logic to the move methods to skip over the previous and next connections.
-We can reference the following image as we add logic to the move methods.
-The red boxes represent the nodes we want to skip.
+Now, you will add logic to the move methods to skip over the previous and next connections.
+You can reference the following image as you add logic to the move methods.
+The red boxes represent the nodes you want to skip.

 ![Displays the abstract syntax tree with the previous and next connection nodes highlighted in red.](./skip_connections.png)

-Change the `next` method so it will skip over any previous or next connections:
+Change the `next` method so it will skip over any previous or next connections and go straight to the next block:

 ```js
   next() {